navyboys/voting-server/README.md

 # voting-server

-The server side implementation for [A Comprehensive Guide to Test-First Development with Redux, React, and Immutable](http://teropa.info/blog/2015/09/10/full-stack-redux-tutorial.html).
+The server side implementation of a voting system for [A Comprehensive Guide to Test-First Development with Redux, React, and Immutable](http://teropa.info/blog/2015/09/10/full-stack-redux-tutorial.html).

 1. Install packages